 The largest container ships burn an average of 108,000 gallons of fuel per day.
 With better design and slow steaming at around 19 knots Maersk Triple E class claims to only use 21,200 gallons per day.

 There are dry and refrigerated containers.
 In the picture above you see a Maersk refrigerated container sitting atop an MSC dry container.
-The blue diesel unit is detachable and supplies power to the reefer box while it is transit on a train or trailer not equipped with a power unit.
+The blue diesel unit is detachable and supplies power to the reefer box while it is transit on a train or chassis not equipped with a power unit.
 At sea, the unit is plugged into electrical power from the ship and while in a container terminal is plugged into special plug boxes in the reefer section of the container terminal.

 The length of marine contains are either 20ft, 40ft (the majority), or 45ft.
 The height is either 8ft 6in or 9ft 6in (high cube, the majority).
-Statistic are measured in TEU, a 20ft equivalent unit.
+Statistics are measured in TEU, a 20ft equivalent unit.
 So a 40ft container is 2 TEU and a 45ft high cube is 2.5 TEU.
 In 2017 the Los Angeles and Long Beach port terminals handled around 11 million TEU.
 If you divide that number by 2 you get an rough idea of how many actual containers moved through the ports.
 Less than one third of all containers are 20ft long and less than 10% are 45ft long.

 Added to the mix of steamship line containers are lease containers.
 There are now almost as many lease containers as steamship line containers.
 Here are the main container leasing